 Once you find the rock art you are looking for, it can be very rewarding to explore the surrounding area.
 Rock art panels are rarely isolated, and you have a good chance of finding other carvings or archaeological features.

 There are many places where you can look for unrecorded rock art.
 New panels are often found close to known rock art, but also in areas where no carvings were ever recorded.
 Prehistoric carvings are regularly found in new locations, and our map of Scotland’s rock art is constantly changing.
 If you keep looking, over time you may develop an understanding of the types of landscapes where you are most likely to find rock art (such as hillsides and valleys rather than mountain tops).
-By telling us how you get on, you can help us build knowledge about what places were chosen for carving in prehistory, and where rock art has survived best.

 An understanding of how the landscape has been used and changed over time can help with locating rock art.
 For example, if land has been cleared for agriculture, either recently or in the past, the rock art may have been moved, or even destroyed.
 It is worth looking at piles of stones (field clearance cairns) and field walls around the edges of the cleared ground, as these sometimes contain the remnants of carved rocks.
-You can learn more about this in reading the landscape.
+You can learn more about this in Reading the landscape.